Menu:

 By contemplating in this way, do not generate even for an instant the wish for the pleasures of cyclic existence.
 When you have, day and night unceasingly, the mind aspiring for liberation, then you have generated the determination to be free.

-However, if your determination to be free is not sustained by the pure dedicated heart (bodhicitta), it does not become the cause for the perfect bliss of unsurpassed enlightenment.
-Therefore, the intelligent generate the supreme thought of enlightenment.
+However, if your determination to be free is not sustained by the altruistic intention (bodhicitta), it does not become the cause for the perfect bliss of unsurpassed awakening.
+Therefore, the intelligent generate the supreme thought of awakening.

-Even if you meditate upon the determination to be free and the mind of enlightenment, without the wisdom realizing the final nature (how things actually exist), you cannot cut the root of cyclic existence.
+Even if you meditate upon the determination to be free and the altruistic intention, without the wisdom realizing the ultimate nature, you cannot cut the root of cyclic existence.
 Therefore, strive for the means to realize dependent arising.

 One who sees the infallible cause and effect of all phenomena in cyclic existence and beyond and destroys all false perceptions (of their inherent existence) has entered the path which pleases the Buddha.